By Francesco Canepa and Andreas Framke

 But open discord between the ECB and U.S. regulators, which sit alongside on international bodies such as the Basel Committee on banking supervision, is unusual.

-So too is contradicting ratings agencies like S&P, which the ECB relies on when deciding what collateral to accept from banks and even which bonds to buy as part of its stimulus programme.
+So too is contradicting ratings agencies like S&P, which the ECB relies on when deciding what collateral to accept from banks and even which bonds to buy as part of its stimulus program.

-The ECB has already been criticised by lawmakers for granting Deutsche Bank special treatment in its 2016 stress test, resulting in a boost to its capital level.
+The ECB has already been criticized by lawmakers for granting Deutsche Bank special treatment in its 2016 stress test, resulting in a boost to its capital level.